-Figure 9.7 - Extent to which firms have engaged with the Mission had read the Mission or not.
+On the 2018 survey, firms were asked whether they had read the Mission or not.
 Consumer credit firms were less likely than non-consumer credit firms to have engaged with the Mission (Fig. 9.7).
 Just over a quarter of consumer credit firms (27%) reported that someone at the firm at read the Mission, either the respondent themselves (19%) or someone else at the firm (8%).
 By comparison, 38% of non-consumer credit firms had read the Mission (either the respondent or someone else).
 In addition, consumer credit firms were more likely than non-consumer credit firms to say that they were not aware of the Mission (22% and 8% respectively).